Conceptual Idea Emporium

 - First big product for ubiquitous 3D printers… sunglasses.
 You sell the design for a few bucks and then the lens material.
-The rest would be the standard plastics the printers use… GENIUS.
+The rest would be the standard plastics the printers use….
 UPDATE: saw someone doin this online recently.
 Just saw another company using it.
 Well at least I know it was a good idea and I was right it was one of the first products companies jumped on.
 What other products would be like this???
 You could do speakers with the design and actual speaker part being the only thing we sell.
 Hmm what else??
 Dishware, vases, paper weights and small office equipment.
 Basically the business model is to sell the design for relatively inexpensive and provide access to any specialty parts that are necessary, as well as ideas for other things they can make.
-Already exists in various forms, but was something I thought of at one point as well.
+Already exists in various forms, but not sure anyone is doing it really well.

 - Big flower shaped rain catcher.
 Put it on a 20 foot “stem”, if every house had one that would be a shit ton of potential energy